nmarghetti/portable-env/README.md

 1. **Launch setup**

    Launch `setup_install.cmd` to install.

+   In case of error, check logs under `C:\PortableEnvDev\AppData\Temp`.

-You would have to run it several times and probably restart the computer if WSL has not been installed yet.
+   You would have to run it several times and probably restart the computer when installing the first time with a profile having WSL.

    You should end up with a folder like that: